8 Speciation

 Biological Species Concept

-In some cases, the biological species concept is straightforward and easy to apply.
+In some cases, the biological species concept is straightforward to apply.
 For instance, the western meadowlark (Sturnella neglecta) and the eastern meadowlark (Sturnella magna), both shown in Figure 2, respectively inhabit the western and eastern halves of North America.
-Despite the fact that their breeding ranges overlap throughout many upper midwestern states, including Michigan, Wisconsin, Illinois, Iowa, Missouri and Minnesota, the two groups do not interbreed.
-The courtship songs of the males of each species are distinctly different and females of each species respond to the songs of the males of their own species, leading to strong reproductive isolation between the two groups despite a high degree of similarity in appearance.
+Even though their breeding ranges overlap throughout many upper midwestern states, including Michigan, Wisconsin, Illinois, Iowa, Missouri, and Minnesota, the two groups do not interbreed.
+The courtship songs of the males of each species are distinctly different and females of each species respond to the songs of the males of their species, leading to strong reproductive isolation between the two groups despite a high degree of similarity in appearance.

 Figure 2: Males of the western meadowlark, Sturnella neglecta (left) and the eastern meadowlark Sturnella magna (right).
 Images from Wikimedia Commons